- Search The Registry

 - My Account

 *This date marks the birth of Ralph Abernathy in 1926.
-He was an African American minister, and civil rights leader.
+He was a Black minister and civil rights leader.

 As such, he led a march in support of a strike by Memphis, Tennessee, sanitation workers on April 8, 1968, and led the Poor Peoples Campaign march and encampment in Washington, D.C., in May 1968.
 He remained president of SCLC until 1977.